1

 C 66.
 BMC 57.
 RIC 117.
 CBN –.

-Very rare and possibly the finest sestertius of Vitellius in existence.
-A realistic portrait, work of a very skilled engraver well struck in high relief.
+work of a very skilled engraver well struck in high relief.
 Tiber tone, extremely fine

 Ex Ars Antiqva sale 2, 2001, 255 (illustrated on the cover page).
 From the William James Conte collection.